CURE Commemorates 3rd Anniversary of Dobbs with Latest Report

 “It was a powerful, informative, open discussion, for me,” said Pastor Arthur McGuire from Centerville, Ohio.
 “We concluded that biblical solutions are indeed the answers we need to turn our cultural battles into victories.
 God has given us the necessary resources to evangelize the lost of this present generation and guide them into His truth.
 Establishing our biblical worldview, accompanied with structures from the Scriptures, is how we win back our families, freedom, and education,”

-For more information, or to schedule an interview with Pastor Eason, please contact Diana Banister at dbanister@sovereignglobalsolutions.com.
+For more information, or to schedule an interview with Pastor Eason, please contact Grace Glass at grace@curepolicy.org.

 Counters Divisive Messages with Freedom, Faith & Economic Empowerment